jeanmarquesvieira/so_long/README.md

 # so_long

-Help the capybara eat the carrot and exit the game.
+Help the capybara eat the carrots and exit the game.